Hey, look, all you're doubting Thomas is out there.

 He's got a squatter living in his Chicago house who will not move out.

-Rom's got no place to go when he gets back to Chicago.
+Rahm's got no place to go when he gets back to Chicago other than a hotel.

-There was a Nick's request for Rom to move into the basement of his leafed leased home if the tenant wouldn't move out.
+There was a nicked request for Rahm to move into the basement of his leased home if the tenant wouldn't move out.

-Emmanuel, who's been in the process of quickly building a network to run for mayor, then trying to move back into his leased home on North Hermit Hajj in Chicago.
+Emmanuel, who's been in the process of quickly building a network to run for mayor, been trying to move back into his leased home on North Hermit Hodge in Chicago.

-But the tenant who holds the lease with his wife until June of 2011 is refusing to budge from Rom's crib.
+But the tenant who holds the lease with his wife until June of 2011 is refusing to budge from Rahm's crib.

-I'm told Rom and a close lawyer friend made several polite phone calls to the to the renter last week, but he uh bumped up against the wrong guy.
+I'm told Rahm and a close lawyer friend made several polite phone calls to the renter last week, but he bumped up against the wrong guy.

-Uh Halpin, the renter reportedly conducts his business from the house.
+Halpin, the renter, reportedly conducts his business from the house.

-Can you imagine the F bombs being tossed around here from R I mean?
+Can you imagine the F-bombs being tossed around here?

-Emmanuel wants to move back into his house, somebody's renting it, it won't move out.
+I mean, Emmanuel wants to move back into his house.

-So the quib would you blow up your own house to uh to get back in it.
+won't move out he wants to run for he wants to run for governor So the Quinn, would you blow up your own house to get back in it?

-Here's uh Tom in Sandusky, Ohio, as we go back to the phones.
+Here's Tom in Sandusky, Ohio, as we go back to the phones.

 Great to have you on the program, sir.